ivandezra/ivandezra/README.md

 🤖 I study Cognitive Science and AI at Tilburg University.

 💻 My main programming language is Python.
-I also know how to code in R.
+I also code in R.

-I'm interested in general AI and backend developing.
+🧠 I'm interested in general AI and backend developing.